 Your childhood is not a separate part of your life.
 The experiences you had as a child affect your life today.
-However, many people are unaware of this connection and end up struggling unnecessarily with physical, emotional and mental problems.
+However, many people are unaware of this connection and end up struggling unnecessarily with physical, emotional and mental health problems.

 What are Inner Child Wounds?

 Inner child wounds, or attachment wounds, can happen when a child experiences a traumatic experience.
 It is the emotional and biological responsibility of parents and guardians to create a safe environment for their children, but unfortunately, this doesn’t always happen.
-Some parents and guardians don’t accept this responsibility, aren’t aware of this responsibility or don’t have the capacity to fill this responsibility.
+Some parents and guardians don’t accept this responsibility, aren’t aware of this responsibility, or don’t have the capacity to fill this responsibility.